Manish3323/backstage-lab/README.md

 Plus, a growing ecosystem of open source plugins that further expand Backstage’s customizability and functionality

-#Key Concepts
+# Key Concepts
 - Backstage works as a decentralized system based on YAML files.
 These files are generally kept in each piece of software's codebase and are referenced by Backstage.
 This allows for each team/individual to have local ownership of the descriptions and documentation for their software.

-- Items are added to the Software Catalog and are associated with one of seven 'Kinds', Component, System, API, Group, User, Resource, Location.
+- Items are added to the Software Catalog and are associated with one of seven 'Kinds', Component, System, API, Group, User, Resource, Location, Domain.
 Custom Kinds can be added along with changing the show name of the base 7.
 Items can be added through the UI by using a Template or by Registering Existing API.
 They can also be hard coded into the app-config.yaml file.
-These items should be limited to things that rarely change like Location or Group(Team).
+These items should be limited to things that rarely change like Location, Group(Team), or System.
 ```
 catalog:
   rules: